The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 It’s been a while since I’ve seen a Sean Connery movie.
 I’d forgotten what a goddamn movie star he was, how he lights up the screen.
 Watching Connery here served as a reminder that the Goldfinger star brought a winking, self-aware, tongue-in-cheek quality to James Bond and his other roles that’s closer to the campiness of Roger Moore than the glowering seriousness of Daniel Craig and Timothy Dalton.

-Once upon a time this steely-eyed man of honor was our country’s finest, most skilled and fearless soldier but he grew disillusioned after watching his country callously abandon the families of the men who fought and died with him on super-secret missions.
-So he decides to do something about it: commandeer a fuck-ton of deadly gas rockets, take over Alcatraz and demand 100 million dollars from a sketchy government slush fund to give to the children and wives of his fallen comrades.
+Once upon a time, this steely-eyed man of honor was our country’s finest, most skilled, and most fearless soldier, but he grew disillusioned after watching his country callously abandon the families of the men who fought and died with him on super-secret missions.
+So he decides to do something about it: commandeer a fuck-ton of deadly gas rockets, take over Alcatraz, and demand 100 million dollars from a sketchy government slush fund to give to the children and wives of his fallen comrades.

 tenor.gif